LuisJoseph7/DataAnalytics/README.md

 ## Industry Application

 Implemented **advanced analytical techniques** across different banks to support **credit decision-making**, improving risk assessment and identifying clients with a higher likelihood of default.
+These techniques were developed and presented by Quatiplus Consulting.
 ---

 ## ✨ About Me